SaiShanmukkha/SaiShanmukkha/README.md

 <h1>Sai Shanmukkha</h1>
 <hr/>
 <ul>
-<li> 👀 I’m interested in programming, coding, developing cloud based web applications.</li>
+<li> 👀 I’m interested in developing cloud-based web applications.</li>
 <li> 🌱 I’m currently working on AWS and have previously worked on .NET</li>
-<li> 💞️ I’m looking to collaborate on cloud based technologies.</li>
+<li> 💞️ I’m looking to collaborate on cloud-based technologies.</li>
 <li> 👨‍💻 <a href="https://saishanmukkha.github.io">My Profile Website</a></li>
 <li> 💬 Ask me about **Web Development, AWS, Python, DevOps**</li>
 <li> ⚡ I play Mobile Games</li>
 </ul>

 <!---SaiShanmukkha/SaiShanmukkha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->